dbojan/idle-master-turbo/README.md

 linux and windows, requires python

-best way to view in steam is to go: library\home
+best way to watch realtime running in steam app, is to go: library\home
 then click on little clock near "games and software"

-if list of current gamese are not updated, try restarting steam, or restarting script, or reopen steamcommunity.com and reenter new sessionID and steamLoginSecure in script.
+if list of current games is not updated, try restarting steam, or restarting script, or reopen steamcommunity.com and reenter new sessionID and steamLoginSecure in script.

 **changes:**